 Life of the Farmer: Ancient millstones as well as old farming implements are part of this display.

-Old Testament Period Tomb: Learn more about burial practices in Old Testament times through this replica of a real tomb found in Jerusalem, including funeral dowry artifacts.
+Old Testament Period Tomb: Learn more about burial practices in Old Testament times through this replica of a real tomb found in Jerusalem, including funeral artifacts.

 Old Testament Period House: Peer into a house from ancient times and see pottery, oil lamps, storage jars, and more.